-The Education for Homeless Children and Youth (EHCY) program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+The Education for Homeless Children and Youth (EHCY) program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42U.S.C.
 11431 et seq.)
 (McKinney-Vento Act).
 The McKinney-Vento Act was originally authorized in 1987 and most recently re-authorized in December 2015 by the Every Student Succeeds Act (ESSA).1 The McKinney-Vento Act is designed to address the challenges that homeless children and youths have faced in enrolling, attending, and succeeding in school.

 Under the McKinney-Vento Act, educational agencies must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youths.
-Homeless children and youths must have access to the educational and related services that they need to enable them to meet thesame challenging State academic standards to whichall students are held.
+Homeless children and youths must have access to the educational and related services that they need to enable them to meet the same challenging State academic standards to which all students are held.

 In addition, homeless students may not be separated from the mainstream school environment.
-Local Educational Agencies are required to review and undertake steps to revise laws, regulations, practices, or policies that may act as barriers to the identification, enrollment, attendance, or success inschool of homeless children and youths.
+Local Educational Agencies are required to review and undertake steps to revise laws, regulations, practices, or policies that may act as barriers to the identification, enrollment, attendance, or success in school of homeless children and youths.
 The law indicates that the LEA liaison shall ensure that all homeless children, youth and families are identified through coordinated activities with other entities.

-DEFINITION OF HOMELESS (MCKINNEY-VENTO ACT SEC.
-725(2); 42 U.S.C 11435(2)): CHILDREN WHO LACK A FIXED, REGULAR, AND ADEQUATE NIGHT TIME RESIDENCE:
+DEFINITION OF HOMELESS

-"Doubled up" - Sharing the housing of others due to the loss of housing, economic hardship, or similar reasons.

-Living in motels, hotels, trailer parks, camping grounds, due to lack of adequate alternative accommodations.

-Living in emergency or transitional shelters.

-Living in a public or private place not designed for humans to live.

-Migratory children living in above circumstances

-Living in cars, parks, abandoned buildings, substandard housing, bus or train stations, or similar settings

-Unaccompanied Youth - Children or youth who meets the definition of homeless and not in the physical custody of a parent or guardian.
+- Children who lack a fixed, regular, and adequate nighttime residence. - "Doubled up" Sharing the housing of others due to the loss of housing, economic hardship, or similar reasons. - Living in motels, hotels, trailer parks, camping grounds, due to lack of adequate alternative accommodations. - Living in emergency or transitional shelters. - Living in a public or private place not designed forhumans to live. - Migratory children living in above circumstances - Living in cars, parks, abandoned buildings, substandard housing, bus or train stations, or similar settings - Unaccompanied Youth Children or youth who meets the definition of homeless and not in the physical custody of a parent or guardian.

-RESIDENCY AND EDUCATIONAL RIGHTS:
+RESIDENCY AND EDUCATIONAL RIGHTS